Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
-Blood tests and tests for heart function may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
+Blood and urine tests and tests for heart function may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for 2 months after stopping it.
+You should not become pregnant during treatment with this medicine and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-This medicine may cause your heart rate to slow down, especially after taking the first dose.
-You will be observed in a hospital or clinic for 6 hours for signs and symptoms of bradycardia (slow heartbeat).
-Symptoms may include chest pain or discomfort, lightheadedness, dizziness, or fainting, shortness of breath, slow or irregular heartbeat, or unusual tiredness.
+This medicine may cause your or your child's heart rate to slow down, especially after taking the first dose.
+You or your child will be observed in a hospital or clinic for 6 hours for signs and symptoms of bradycardia (slow heartbeat).
+Symptoms may include chest pain or discomfort, lightheadedness, dizziness, or fainting, slow or irregular heartbeat, or unusual tiredness.

-Fingolimod can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (including a serious brain infection called progressive multifocal leukoencephalopathy).
+Fingolimod can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (including a serious brain infection called progressive multifocal leukoencephalopathy), which could be life-threatening.
+Reported infections also include bronchitis, pneumonia, varicella zoster, or herpes simplex.
+This risk could last up to 2 months after you stop fingolimod treatment.
 If you can, avoid people with infections.
-Check with your doctor right away if you think you have an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.
+Check with your doctor right away if you think you or your child have an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-Check with your doctor right away if you have shortness of breath, difficult or labored breathing, or tightness in the chest while taking this medicine.
+Check with your doctor right away if you or your child have difficult or labored breathing or tightness in the chest while using this medicine.

-This medicine may cause serious allergic reactions.
-Tell your doctor right away if you have a rash, hives or itching skin, or large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, sex organs.
+This medicine may cause serious allergic reactions, including angioedema, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you or your child have a rash, hives or itching skin, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals.